dmahajan980/gsoc20WorkLog/README.md

 - OS-level execution of actions.
 - Simulate keyboard as well as mouse events.
 - Based on JavaScript and can support Infusion.
-- Easy for user to set-up (and install).
+- Easy for users to set-up (and install).
 - Requires no separate execution of scripts by the user.

 #### Disadvantages